 Trimmed: When ordering welded wire mesh with Trimmed Edges, wire overhang will be 1/8″ or less on three sides with Standard Heat Thumbnailing* on the fourth side.
 The final spacing around the perimeter may be reduced and balanced when necessary to stay within the dimension ordered.

 Untrimmed: When ordering standard Untrimmed Edges, the welded wire mesh will have approximately full tails.
-This means that the outer wire overhang will be approximately equal to that of the wire mesh spacing, with Standard Heat Thumbnailing* on the back side.
-The tail length can also be customized to suite applications as needed.
+This means that the outer wire overhang will be approximately equal to that of the wire mesh spacing.
+The tail length can also be customized to suit applications as needed.

 Banker Wire manufactures to a strict set of internal standards that guarantee the welded wire mesh is produced to the highest possible quality and consistency.
 Throughout each production run, panels are checked for dimension, squareness, and strength to ensure that every panel meets our standards and is exactly the same as the one before it.
 The two tests shown below are used to check strength characteristics of our welded wire mesh.